lambdaclass/mirra_backend/documentation/src/configuration/effects.md

 Configurable fields:
 - `name`: unique name for the effect, this will be referenced by other configurations
 - `effect_time_type`: This determines how the effect is applied, see below ["Effect time type"](#effect-time-type)
-- `character_attributes`: Attributes changes that will be applied over the character having this effect
-- `skill_attributes`: Attributes changes that will be applied over the skills of the character having this effect
+- `player_attributes`: Attributes changes that will be applied over the player having this effect
-- `projectile_attributes`: Attributes changes that will be applied over the projectiles of the character having this effect
+- `projectile_attributes`: Attributes changes that will be applied over the projectiles of the player having this effect

 ### Effect time type

 It can be any of:
 - `Instant`: Effect is executed once and removed
-- `Duration`: Effect is stuck on the character for a duration
+- `Duration`: Effect is stuck on the player for a duration
   - `duration_ms`
 - `Permanent`: Effect lasts forever and can only be removed by other effects
 - `Periodic`: Like an Instant, but the effect is applied many times over a period of time